lebao3105/texteditor/README.md

 * [Working] Configuration file support
 * Able to make Windows executable file (.exe)
 * Command window where you can run external commands (except Console apps which require you inputs)

+> Note: This project also available on GitLab with this [link](https://gitlab.com/lebao3105/texteditor_tk)

 ## Running
 Install configparser package before continue.